apache/airflow/docs/apache-airflow-providers-ydb/operators/ydb_operator_howto_guide.rst

 .. exampleinclude:: /../../tests/system/providers/ydb/example_ydb.py
     :language: python
-    :start-after: [START ydb_sql_execute_query_operator_howto_guide]
+    :start-after: [START ydb_operator_howto_guide]
-    :end-before: [END ydb_sql_execute_query_operator_howto_guide]
+    :end-before: [END ydb_operator_howto_guide]

 Conclusion
 ----------

-In this how-to guide we explored the Apache Airflow YDBOperator to connect to YDB database.
+In this how-to guide we explored the Apache Airflow YDBExecuteQueryOperator to connect to YDB database.
 Let's quickly highlight the key takeaways.
 It is best practice to create subdirectory called ``sql`` in your ``dags`` directory where you can store your sql files.
 This will make your code more elegant and more maintainable.
-And finally, we looked at the different ways you can dynamically pass parameters into our YDBOperator tasks using ``parameters`` or ``params`` attribute and how you can control the session parameters by passing options in the ``hook_params`` attribute.
+And finally, we looked at the different ways you can dynamically pass parameters into our YDBExecuteQueryOperator tasks using ``parameters`` or ``params`` attribute and how you can control the session parameters by passing options in the ``hook_params`` attribute.